Vietnam talks trust with China, invites Japanese warship

 "Our two parties, countries and peoples should be staunch in their faith, help each other and proceed hand in hand, not allowing anyone to disrupt our pace," he said.

-Japan and China have their own territorial dispute in the East China Sea, complicating a relationship colored by Japan's occupation of parts of China before and during World War Two.
+Japan and China have their own territorial dispute in the East China Sea, complicating a relationship coloured by Japan's occupation of parts of China before and during World War Two.

 Cam Ranh is the jewel in the crown of Vietnam's military, with an air base once used by the U.S. and Soviet forces and a deep water bay home to its modern, Russian-built submarines.
 Visits by foreign ships are rare and usually reserved for maintenance.